daniellg01/daniellg01/README.md

 Fullstack web developer
 -----------------------

-a passionate Computer Science Engineer from Havana, Cuba, and a dedicated final-year student at the University of Computer Sciences with a GPA of 4.90.
+a passionate Computer Science Engineer from Havana, Cuba, and a dedicated final-year student at the University of Computer Sciences.
 I have a proven track record in software development, with expertise in hybrid mobile applications, full-stack web development, and competitive programming.

 * 🌍  I'm based in Havana, Cuba
 * ✉️  You can contact me at [lozanodevelopment01@gmail.com](mailto:lozanodevelopment01@gmail.com)